diff [-bitw] [-c | -e | -f | -h | -n | -u] file1 file2

 Ignores trailing blanks (spaces and tabs) and treats other strings of blanks as equivalent.

 Ignores the case of letters.
-For example, `A' will compare equal to `a'.
+For example, `A' compares equal to `a'.

 Expands TAB characters in output lines.
-Normal or -c output adds character(s) to the front of each line that may adversely affect the indentation of the original source lines and make the output lines difficult to interpret.
-This option will preserve the original source's indentation.
+Normal or –c output adds character(s) to the front of each line that can adversely affect the indentation of the original source lines and make the output lines difficult to interpret.
+This option preserves the original source's indentation.

 Ignores all blanks (SPACE and TAB characters) and treats all other strings of blanks as equivalent.
-For example, `if ( a = = b )' will compare equal to `if(a= =b)'.
+For example, `if ( a = = b )' compares equal to `if(a= =b)'.